bartekk2908/Rubik-s_cube_tool_React.js/README.md

-# Rubik's cube tool for training in React.js
+# Rubik's cube tool for solving training, in React.js

 ## Usage